Vincenzofdg/DrinkUP/README.md

 ## Description:
-An IOS and Android app that helps user to keep drinking water......
+An IOS and Android app that helps user to keep drinking water =)

 ## Starting Project:
 1. Cloning the repository